MaciejBabicki/Programmers/README.md

 ## General Info

-Programmers is a web application designed to assist in managing data about programmers in an IT company.
+Programmers is a web application designed to assist in managing data about programmers.
 It allows users to add, edit, and delete programmer profiles, as well as browse their details.
 The application provides a simple user interface and supports authentication and authorization through Spring Security.
+I have created this project thinking about two applications:
+1) Application to find the programming-trainer for private lessons
+2) Application to find an employee for a company

 ## Key Features: